U.S. Virgin Islands, 1031 Exchanges – and Delaware Statutory Trusts

 Moreover, the debt was presenting its own barriers to flexibility: Even if Sam and Jan wanted to do a 1031 Exchange, lenders were not nearly as interested in lending against newly acquired rental property given the many economic stresses and uncertainties instigated by COVID-19.
 That would mean a 1031 Exchange could result in a taxable event on any debt paid-off unless Sam and Jan were willing to make up the difference from other resources as a cash-equity contribution if getting a new loan remained a problem.

 Lastly, they’d also been previously advised by their estate attorney and accountant that holding onto the property until they died would result in a step-up of tax-basis.
 That would mean their kids would inherit the property with a tax-basis reset to the property’s value at the date the second to die of Jan and Sam.
 This seemed attractive, but they’d be stuck diverting revenue to the property and, for now, that didn’t get them out of their bind.
+And it also presented the problem that the kids, each with families on the mainland, differed in their feelings about St. Croix.

 Part III: 1031 & DST Strategies